sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 In this step, you define a set of enrichment steps that you want to apply to your data.
 Each enrichment step is called a *skill*, and the set of enrichment steps a *skillset*.
 This tutorial uses the following [predefined cognitive skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills):

 + [Language Detection](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-language-detection) to identify the content's language.
+In December 2018 only English and Spanish are supported for all cognitive skills.
+For the actual Cognitive Search language list and status, click [here](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/language-support).
+That's why the provided dataset has documents in these two languages.
+The Azure Search supported language list is something different, a different universe of options.
+For more information, click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/Language-support?redirectedfrom=MSDN).

 + [Text Split](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-textsplit) to break large content into smaller chunks before calling the key phrase extraction skill.
 Key phrase extraction accepts inputs of 50,000 characters or less.
-A few of the sample files need splitting up to fit within this limit.
+In December 2018, entity recognition is accepting only 4000, it will be increased to 50,000 characters in the near future.
+But to make it work with both actual limits, this training labs will use 4000 characters.
+It is required, the dataset has files much bigger than that.

 + [Named Entity Recognition](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-named-entity-recognition) for extracting the names of organizations from content in the blob container.

 + [Key Phrase Extraction](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-keyphrases) to pull out the top key phrases.

->Note!
-On December 2018 only English and Spanish are supported for all cognitive skills.
-For the actual Cognitive Search language list and status, click [here](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/language-support).
-That's why the provided dataset has documents in these two languages.
-The Azure Search supported language list is something different, a different universe of options.
-For more information, click [here](https://docs.microsoft.com/en-us/rest/api/searchservice/Language-support?redirectedfrom=MSDN).

 ### Define the PUT method and Header information